Human population projections

-However, estimates outside of the United Nations have put forward alternative models based on additional downward pressure on fertility (such as successful implementation of education and family planning goals in the Sustainable Development Goals) which could result in peak population during the 2060-2070 period rather than later.
+However, estimates outside of the United Nations have put forward alternative models based on additional downward pressure on fertility (such as successful implementation of education and family planning goals in the United Nations' Sustainable Development Goals) which could result in peak population during the 2060–2070 period rather than later.

-According to the UN, about two-thirds of the predicted growth in population between 2020 and 2050 will take place in Africa.
-It is projected that 50% of births in the 5-year period 2095-2100 will be in Africa.
-Other organizations project lower levels of population growth in Africa based particularly on improvement in women's education and successfully implementing family planning.
+According to the UN, all of the predicted growth in world population between 2020 and 2050 will come from less developed countries and more than half will come from sub-Saharan Africa.
+Half of the growth will come from just eight countries, five of which are in Africa.
+The UN predicts that the population of sub-Saharan Africa will double by 2050.
+The Pew Research Center observes that 50% of births in the year 2100 will be in Africa.
+Other organizations project lower levels of population growth in Africa, based particularly on improvement in women's education and successful implementation of family planning.

-By 2100, the UN projects the population in Sub-Saharan Africa will reach 3.8 billion, IHME projects 3.1 billion, and IIASA is the lowest at 2.6 billion.
-In contrast to the UN projections, the models of fertility developed by IHME and IIASA incorporate women's educational attainment, and in the case of IHME, also assume successful implementation of family planning.
+During the remainder of this century, some countries will see population growth and some will see population decline.
+For example, the UN projects that Nigeria will gain about 340 million people, about the present population of the US, to become the third most populous country, and China will lose about half of its population.

-Because of population momentum the global population will continue to grow, although at a steadily slower rate, for the remainder of this century.
-The main driver of long-term future population growth is projected to be the evolution of the global average fertility rate.
+Even though the global fertility rate continues to fall, chart #2 shows that because of population momentum the global population will continue to grow, although at a steadily slower rate, until the mid 2080s (the median line).

+The main driver of long-term future population growth on this planet is projected to be the continuing evolution of fertility and mortality.